NishanthaAR/Project1-recepies/README.md

-# Project1-recepies
+# Project1-recipes
 This is my first project using HTML.
-This project contains a website to view various recepies.
+This project contains a website to view various recipes.
 Written using HTML.